MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/see-a-list-of-audio-conferencing-numbers.md

 2. Passa all' **interfaccia di amministrazione di Office 365** > **Skype for Business**.

-3. Nella **Skype per interfaccia di amministrazione di Business**, nel riquadro di spostamento sinistro, passare a **conferenze Audio** > **bridging Microsoft**e quindi:
+3. Nell'interfaccia di **amministrazione di Skype for business**, nella barra di spostamento sinistra, vai a**Microsoft Bridge** **audioconferenza** > e quindi:

-   - È possibile visualizzare i numeri di telefono disponibili per le conferenze audio.
+   - È possibile visualizzare i numeri di telefono disponibili per i servizi di audioconferenza.

-   - È inoltre possibile visualizzare il percorso e le lingue principale e secondarie che verranno utilizzate per le conferenze audio l'operatore automatico.
+   - È anche possibile visualizzare la posizione e le lingue primarie e secondarie che verranno usate dall'operatore automatico di audioconferenza.

 > [!NOTE]
 > You can go to **Audio conferencing** > **Users** and select the user's properties to change the default number by choosing a new number from the list of available numbers in your organization.
 See [Set the phone numbers included on invites](set-the-phone-numbers-included-on-invites.md).